pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader.md

 multi method load-font(Bool :$subset, :$enc, :$lang, :$core-font, *%patt);
 ```

-Finds a font using the `find-font` method on a pattern and loads it.
+Finds the best matching font using the `find-font` method on a pattern and loads it.
 If `:core-font` is True and the pattern matches a core-font, it is loaded as a [PDF::Content::Font::CoreFont](https://pdf-raku.github.io/PDF-Content-raku/PDF/Content/Font/CoreFont) object.

-Loads a font file.

 parameters: